World Pasta Day celebrates the most iconic Italian dish on 25 October. Discover more with us.

 How to cook pasta: a brief journey through time

-In The Decameron, Boccaccio recounts the fancy town of Bengodi, with its mountain of Parmesan where people prepared macaroni and ravioli.
+In his The Decameron, Boccaccio recounts the fancy town of Bengodi, with its mountain of Parmesan where people prepared macaroni and ravioli.
 Indeed, cheese has long been the main seasoning for pasta, although there was no shortage of more daring and imaginative combinations on wealthy tables.

 His macaroni alla romanesca were prepared from a unique mixture of flour, breadcrumbs, goat's milk and egg yolk.
-The dough thus obtained was cut, boiled (for half an hour), covered with grated cheese, butter, sugar, cinnamon and provatura (a Roman cheese) and lastly, baked in the oven with rose water.
+The dough thus obtained was cut, boiled for half an hour, covered with grated cheese, butter, sugar, cinnamon and provatura (a Roman cheese) and lastly baked in the oven with rose water.

 Pasta in Naples: a love story

 Long before becoming a symbol of Italy, pasta boasted a strong connection with Naples.
-Its popularity was so widespread in the southern-Italy city that during the 18th century, the Neapolitans were dubbed “mangiamaccheroni" (macaroni-eaters).
+Its popularity was so widespread in the southern-Italy city that during the 18th century, the Neapolitans were dubbed “mangiamaccheroni" (macaroni eaters).

 The success of pasta in an overcrowded city where vegetables (especially cabbage) were the staple diet of its population is probably due to the introduction of the torchio (a mechanical press to make vermicelli), which speeded up production and ensured high availability at low prices.